 The Compliance Processes include offshore wind farms within their scope.
 Where offshore wind farm transmission networks are transitioned to Offshore Transmission Owner (OFTO) ownership before a Final Operational Notification has been issued, STC Procedure STCP19-5 applies rather than Grid Code.
 Therefore, to give consistency regardless of ownership changes some changes to STCP19-5 with regard to voltage control testing procedures and test data submission format would be desirable.
-The STCP cross code change will be raised by the ESO for this in March 2022 and presented at the STC Panel.

-These changes are being proposed in conjunction with those of $\underline{\text{GC0141}}$ - which contains proposed changes to how data and models are exchanged.
+These changes are being proposed in conjunction with those of GC0141 - which contains proposed changes to how data and models are exchanged.
 GC0138 and GC0141 remain separate to each other however; the progression of each is not contingent on that of the other.